 Apple Charges a Discriminatory Tax:

-Apple requires that certain apps pay a 30% fee for use of their in-app purchase system (IAP) – as is their prerogative.
+Apple requires that certain apps pay a 30% fee for use of their in-app purchase system (IAP).
 However, the reality is that the rules are not applied evenly across the board.
-Does Uber pay it?
+Does Apple Music pay it?
+No. Does Uber pay it?
 No. Deliveroo?
-No. Does Apple Music pay it?
-No. So Apple gives the advantage to its own services.
+No. Apple does not compete with Uber and Deliveroo.
+But in music streaming, Apple gives the advantage to their own services.

 Apple Won’t Let Us Share Spotify Deals We Know You’d Love:

-If we choose not to use IAP (the only payment option on iOS), Apple, in return, bars us from communicating directly with our customers who access Spotify via Apple platforms.
-Apple won’t let us share awesome deals and promotions — like 99c for three months of Spotify Premium.
-And we aren’t just talking about what we are allowed to do on the app.
-Worse yet, they don’t even let us email offers after you register your account, claiming we are circumventing their rules.
+If we choose not to use IAP (the only payment option on iOS), Apple, in turn, bars us from communicating directly with our customers who access Spotify via Apple platforms.
+Apple won’t let us share awesome deals and promotions—like 99¢ for three months of Spotify Premium.
+And we’re not just talking about the app.
+Worse yet, they often block us from emailing after you register your account, claiming we are circumventing their rules.

 Apple Doesn’t Allow You to Upgrade to Spotify Premium With Ease:

 If users want to upgrade from our Free service to Premium, great, we’d love to have them!
-But Apple bars us from offering that option in our app, instead, forcing users to take multiple steps of going to a browser or desktop.
+But Apple bars us from offering that option in our app—instead, forcing users to take the multiple steps of going to a browser or desktop.
 Some of our users don’t even have a desktop.
-And to top it off, we can’t even tell them that or point them in the right direction.
+And to top it off, we can’t even tell users that, or point them in the right direction.
 You have to figure it out all on your own.

 Apple Rejects Our App Enhancements:

 We love making improvements and introducing new features to Spotify.
-But where Apple thinks that our app doesn’t abide by their unilaterally imposed restrictions, it routinely rejects bug fixes and app enhancements that would improve user experience and the app’s functionality – leading fans to believe our app and tech abilities are sub par.
+But where Apple thinks our app doesn’t abide by their unilaterally imposed restrictions, they routinely reject our bug fixes and app enhancements that would improve user experience and the app’s functionality—leading fans to believe our app and tech abilities are subpar.
 Nothing could be further from the truth.
-And of course Apple never puts any obstacles in front of its own Apple Music app.
+And of course Apple never puts any obstacles in front of their own Apple Music app.